C0deWiser/workflow/README.md

 ## Additional Attributes

 Sometimes we need to add some additional attributes to the workflow states and transitions.
 For example, we may group states by levels and use this information to color states and transitions in user interface.
+Then using Enums you may implement `\Codewiser\Workflow\Contracts\StateEnum` to `enum`.

+`Transition` inherits attributes from its target `State`.

 ```php
 use \Codewiser\Workflow\State;